InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/adattributionkit.md

   </tr>
 </table>

 ## 7. AdAttributionKit Support Flow

+### 7.1 Bid Request Flow
-1. SSP SDK retrieves the SKAdNetworkItems from the publisher app’s Info.plist
+1. SSP SDK retrieves the `SKAdNetworkItems` from the publisher app's `Info.plist`
-2. SDK makes ad request to ad server including SKAdNetworkItems
+2. SDK makes ad request to ad server including the ad network identifiers
-3. SSP determines from Info.plist which DSPs have AdAttributionKit capabilities.
-Bid request to eligible DSPs includes the imp.ext.adattributionkit object, defined above
+3. SSP determines from `Info.plist` which DSPs have AdAttributionKit capabilities.
+Bid request to eligible DSPs includes the `imp.ext.adattributionkit` object, defined above
 4. DSP responds, including `BidResponse.seatbid.bid.ext.adattributionkit` if the campaign requires AdAttributionKit support
 5. Ad response to SDK includes `adattributionkit` object

-6. If the impression is shown and the user clicks, SSP does
-- SDK creates AppImpression object with jwt ([doc][3])
+### 7.2 Attribution Registration (Publisher SDK)
+When the impression is shown, the SDK creates an `AppImpression` object using the JWT from the bid response ([Refer to Apple AdAttributionKit AppImpression][3]) and registers it using one of the following methods:

+**Click Attribution:**
-- SDK loads SKStoreProductViewController with the AppImpression object ([doc][4])
+- Load `SKStoreProductViewController` with the `AppImpression` object ([Refer to Apple SKStoreProductViewController][4])
-- SDK uses the AppImpression object to SKOverlay.AppConfiguration ([doc][5])
+- Configure `SKOverlay.AppConfiguration` with the `AppImpression` object ([Refer to Apple SKOverlay.AppConfiguration][5])
-- SDK uses the AppImpression object to begin and end View-Though attribution (begin: [doc][6], end: [doc][7])
-- SDK uses the AppImpression object to call handleTap([reengagementURL:][8]) with reengagementurl for Custom Click attribution
+- Call `handleTap(reengagementURL:)` with the `reengagementurl` for Custom Click attribution (iOS 18+) ([Refer to Apple AppImpression][8])

+**View-Through Attribution:**
+- Call `beginView()` when the impression becomes visible ([Refer to Apple AppImpression][6])
+- Call `endView()` when the impression is no longer visible ([Refer to Apple AppImpression][7])

-  If valid, Apple will consider the app for install/Reengagement attribution
+If valid, Apple will consider the app for install or reengagement attribution based on the impression data.

+### 7.3 Conversion Registration (Advertiser App)
-7. Target app must register that user for AdAttributionKit attribution on app launch.
+1. Target app must register the user for AdAttributionKit attribution on app launch
-8. (Optional).
-Target app can choose to provide an additional 6 bits of conversion value information.
+2. (Optional) Target app can provide an additional 6 bits of conversion value information

+### 7.4 Postback
-9. If AdAttributionKit determines that the DSP’s click led to the install, Apple will send a postback to the DSP’s registered endpoint with the ids of the source app, target app and campaign, and conversion value if provided by the target app.
+If AdAttributionKit determines that the attributed impression/click led to the install or reengagement, Apple will send a postback to the DSP's registered endpoint with the IDs of the source app, target app, campaign, and conversion value (if provided by the target app).

 ---